 If you are caring for a Boxer dog for the very first time, it can feel daunting to figure out exactly what is the best dog food for Boxers!
 There are so many different dog foods on the market today!

 Your Boxer has a unique face and muzzle shape that is shorter than that of many other dogs (for comparison, think of the long face and muzzle of a German Shepherd).
 The Boxer’s short muzzle is called “brachycephalic.”
-Boxer dogs often have somewhat of an undershot jaw as well, which is part of this dog breed’s history in hunting large prey like bulls, bears and boars.
+Boxer dogs often have somewhat of an undershot jaw as well.
+This is part of this dog breed’s history in hunting large prey like bulls, bears and boars.